IgniteResearch/SurgenDentist/docs/gum depigmentation.md

 ## HOW IS GUM DEPIGMENTATION DONE?

 ![gum depigmentation done](https://sp-ao.shortpixel.ai/client/to_auto,q_glossy,ret_img,w_612,h_612/https://www.fmsdental.com/wp-content/uploads/2021/06/gum-depigmentation-done.jpg)

-**Surgical and lasers are the two options widely used and practised at FMS Dental Hospitals.**
+**Surgical and lasers are the two options widely used and practised at Dental Hospitals.**

 **Surgical depigmentation**